 It’s time to bring in the beef.
 If your iPad Pro is more active than most, then you’re probably looking for a case that’s stronger than the usual parade of folios.
 Spigen’s Tough Armor Pro is exactly that.
 As is usual for Spigen, the Tough Armor Pro is highly protective and is made from an inner core of TPU paired with a hard polycarbonate shell.
 This combination should prove highly effective against a range of damage, including knocks and minor bumps.
 The hard outer shell is equipped with a dual-position stand, and there’s a dedicated dock to keep the Apple Pencil safely stowed away.
 The rugged style may put some off, but if you want good protection at a great price, Spigen is a good place to look.

-If a stylish case is your want, then look no further than Pad & Quill’s beautiful Oxford Leather case.
-Each case is made from a single piece of American full-grain bridle leather, paired with an ultra-soft leather interior.
-It looks great, feels amazing, and should protect well against a variety of threats.
-The front cover has a stand built in, but if you really want to impress, you can pair this with one of Apple’s keyboard cases.
-Unlike most other cases, the Oxford Leather case can be worn at the same time as Apple’s Magic Keyboard or Smart Keyboard case, fitting beautifully over the top of both, adding extra protection.
-It’s certainly an expensive option though, and expect that price to at least double when paired with one of Apple’s keyboard cases, will increase your cost twofold.
+If a stylish case is what you want, then look no further than Pad & Quill’s beautiful Oxford Leather iPad Pro case.
+Each case uses a single piece of American full-grain bridle leather, paired with an ultra-soft leather interior.
+The Oxford looks great, feels amazing, and should protect well against a variety of threats.
+The front cover has a stand built-in, but if you really want to impress, you can pair this with one of Apple’s keyboard cases.
+Unlike most other cases, the Oxford Leather case can be worn simultaneously as Apple’s Magic Keyboard or Smart Keyboard case, fitting beautifully over the top of both, adding extra protection.
+However, this leather case costs significantly more than other cases, and when used alongside one of Apple’s keyboard cases, will increase your cost twofold.
 That said, this case is undoubtedly the most high-end and luxurious.

-- The best iPad Pro 11-inch (2020) cases
+- The best iPhone 15 Pro cases in 2023: our 14 favorites

 - The best iPads in 2023: the 5 best ones you should buy